GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 ## Permissions list {: #permissions }

-The following table lists the currently available permissions.
-See Permission warnings][doc-warning-table] for a list of permission warnings.
+Here's the list of permissions.
+See [Permission warnings][doc-warning-table] for a list of permission warnings.

 `"accessibilityFeatures.modify"'
 : Lets extensions modify accessibility states when using the <a href="/docs/extensions/reference/accessibilityFeatures/"><code>chrome.accessibilityFeatures</code></a> API.